-Hillsboro's orientation around two main thoroughfares provides connections to major neighboring cities such as Cincinnati, Dayton, Chillicothe, Wilmington, Washington Court House, and Columbus.
+Hillsboro's orientation around three main thoroughfares (US 50, US 62, and OH 73) provide connections to major neighboring cities such as Cincinnati, Dayton, Chillicothe, Wilmington, Washington Court House, and Columbus.
 US 50 being the east-west corridor and US 62 being the north-south corridor into the city - other key thoroughfares include State Route (SR) 73, R 138 and, SR 124.
 The city serves as Highland County's core employment center and attends to both city and county residents with government services.
 Transportation efforts should focus on managing traffic congestion along these corridors, researching alternative transportation routes, and encouraging the use of multi-modal networks including biking and walking, and transit services for care facilities.

-The plan includes the existing road network, a Major Thoroughfare plan and a Potential Bike and Recreation Route Plan.
+The plan includes the existing road network, a Major Thoroughfare Plan, and a Conceptual Bike Route Plan.

 The alignment of all proposed rights-of-way (roads or trails) are conceptual (dashed lines on the MTP) and are provided for planning purposes only.
 Identification of a new road or trail in this plan does not imply that the city will be building that project.
 All new rights-of-way are subject to environmental impact assessments, civil engineering standards, and are contingent on agreement with property owners.
 This plan strongly recommends improvements to existing rights-of-way be prioritized over building new roads.
 New right-of-way adequate for new Major and Minor Collectors should be secured based on the MTP recommendations in the event of annexation or development requests from property owners.
-Speculative transportation improvements for economic development purposes should be approached with utmost caution and a full fiscal impact assessment should be completed by a reputable third party before using
+Speculative transportation improvements for economic development purposes should be approached with utmost caution and a full fiscal impact assessment should be completed by a reputable third party before bonding new roads for economic development purposes.